Judo Ranking Belts Colors, Ranks, and Meanings

 Support the Ringside Report Network

-This guide will explain the complete Judo belt system, created by its founder, Jigoro Kano.
+This guide will explain the complete judo belt system, created by its founder, Jigoro Kano.
 We’ll cover the student-level “Kyu” grades, the expert-level “Dan” grades, the meaning behind each belt, and how a practitioner, or “judoka,” advances through the ranks.
+Whether you’re a new student or a curious fan, this is your definitive resource for understanding every color in the judo belt hierarchy.

 Two Young Judo Fighters In White And Blue Kimono With Black Belts Training Martial Arts In The Gym